Cycling to the university

 Join the Bicycle User Group (BUG)

 All staff and students are also welcome to be part of the university's Bicycle User Group (BUG) email list.
 The BUG provides the opportunity to staff and students to email each other with bike related queries or issues, and to receive any relevant news, such as free bike maintenance checks or bike training.
-If you would like to join the group please email the Environment Team to be added.
+If you would like to join the group please email IS Service Desk to be added.

 Hire a bicycle from docking locations across central Brighton and at our campuses, from the BTN Bike share scheme, and enjoy getting around the city by bike!